AtifNaveed/SwiftyHud/README.md

 # How to create & publish your pod

-- Open Terminal and follow steps:
+- Open terminal and follow steps:

 ## Step 1: Install cocoapods using gem
     Command Line > sudo gem install cocoapods